 Udemy is another popular learning platform that serves over 20 million students worldwide.
-It runs on a revenue sharing model, which means, when someone purchase a course, the profit is split between Udemy and the instructors at varying percentage.
+It runs on a revenue-sharing model, which means, when someone purchases a course, the profit is split between Udemy and the instructors at a varying percentage.

 The Pros – Udemy is a good traffic source for teachers because people are ready to pay in order to learn something in an organized manner.
 Just like YouTube, it’s free to create and host a course on the platform and you can publish as many free or paid courses as you like.

 The Cons – Not everyone likes the idea of revenue sharing.
 The lowest is the Paid User Acquisition Channel where Udemy partner with affiliates to advertise your course.
 In this scenario, you get 25% of the total sales.
 The second is organic traffic where students discover and purchase your course from the marketplace.
 In this case, you make 50%.